bellaz89/srf_abcd_calibration/README.md

 Options:
     -h --help           Show this screen
-    --group=<gp>        Select all stations that belong to a particular group --stations=<sts>    Select all stations using a comma separated list of names --conf=<cf>         Use an alternate .toml configuration
+    --conf=<cf>         Use an alternate .toml configuration
-    --nox=<st>          Run the calibration script on a station in text mode --verbose           Print the calibration results (text mode only) --list-available    Print all available station names and return --list-types        Print all types of stations that can be created and return --bootstrap-conf    Generates a file named config_user.toml with example configuration and return --dry-run           Executes the script without executing the calibration --info-station=<st> Print the configuration information of a particular station
+    --nox=<st>          Run the calibration script on a station in text mode --verbose           Print the calibration results (text mode only) --list-available    Print all available station names and return --list-types        Print all types of stations that can be created and return --bootstrap-conf    Generates a file named config_user.toml with example configuration and return
 ```

 When no options are passed, the program is executed in graphical mode loading all the systems defined in the default [.toml][6] configuration.